robertosw/controller-supporter/README.md

 # Goal
 Due to the PS4 problem described in "Used Hardware", the Raspi must be connected to the targeted platform via a USB cable.

 Ideally, the Raspi would support a Bluetooth connection to two controllers, processing both inputs and translating them to the platform.
-For this to work, it may be necessary to connect the Raspi to the platform with two USB cables, so that the platform can recognise two independent controllers.
+Since USB allows a lot of things in one connection this shouldn't really be a problem :D

 # Possible Inspirations / Mapping Sources
 - [GP2040](https://github.com/FeralAI/GP2040)